Use this statistical tool to calculate the quartiles (q1, q2, & q3) for the data set.

 Interquartile Range (IQR)

-These are formulas that help for calculating quartiles yourself:
+Those are formulas that help for calculating quartiles yourself:

-Lower Quartile = \(\ Q1 = (n + 1) \times{\frac {1}{4}}\)
+decrease Quartile = \(\ Q1 = (n + 1) \times{\frac {1}{4}}\)

 Median Quartile = \(\ Q2 = (n + 1) \times{\frac {2}{4}}\)

-Upper Quartile = \(\ Q3 = (n + 1) \times{\frac {3}{4}}\)
+top Quartile = \(\ Q3 = (n + 1) \times{\frac {3}{4}}\)

-Interquartile Range = \(\ IQR = Q3 - Q1\)
+Interquartile range = \(\ IQR = Q3 - Q1\)

-For the given set of data 2, 7, 9, 11, 13, 23, and 16 find the quartiles and interquartile range.
+For the given set of statistics 2, 7, 9, eleven, 13, 23, and sixteen locate the quartiles and interquartile variety.

-Step 1: Order the data
+Step No.1: Order the facts

 2, 7, 9, 11, 13, 16, 23

-Total terms (n) = 7
+general phrases (n) = 7

-Step 3: Lower Quartile
+Step No.3: lower Quartile

 \(\ Q1 = (n + 1) \times{\frac {1}{4}}\)